 A course on using scan tools and lab scopes to diagnose problems in OBD II compliant engine control systems.
-Prerequisites: ASM 1804 or equivalent.

-1811 Computer Command Carburetors 1-1-1
+1811 Computer Command Carburetors

 A diagnostic course on carburetor-caused drivability conditions.
-Students perform basic adjustments of E2M, E4M, and E2S carburetors.
-Prerequisites: ASM 1804.
+Students perform basic adjustments of E2M, E4M, and E2S

-1812 Drivability and Emissions Diagnosis 1-1-1
+1812 Drivability and Emissions Diagnosis

 A course on using scan tools and digital multimeters in diagnosis of emission related problems.
 Topics include: diagnosis of catalytic converters and secondary air injection systems.
+Prerequisites: None.

-1820 Ford EEC-V Electronic Engine Control Systems
+1820 Ford EEC-V Electronic Engine Control Systems 1-1-1

 A course on the function and service of the Ford EEC-V engine control system.
 Topics include: the testing and service of the various engine control systems.
-Prerequisites: ASM 1806 or Equivalent.